Jim Varney: Other roles

 Varney had a brief role as an incestuous, abusive father in an independent film, 100 Proof, for which he received good reviews from critics.
 He also played a rebel in the midnight movie Existo, as well as an old mariner in a low-budget horror film, Blood, Friends, and Money.
 During the filming of Treehouse Hostage, he played an escaped convict held hostage and tormented by some fifth graders in a treehouse.

 One of Varney's final films was Billy Bob Thornton's Daddy and Them, in which he played Uncle Hazel, who had been arrested for murder.
 Co-stars included Kelly Preston and Andy Griffith.
 Another final guest appearance was the Bibleman Genesis series Bibleman Jr. Volume 1 & 2 as himself.
 Varney starred in three videos, The Misadventures of Bubba, The Misadventures of Bubba II, and Bubba Goes Hunting, in which he played himself and taught young kids important safety rules about hunting and guns.
 He illustrated the rules with the help of his bumbling and accident-prone cousin Bubba (also played by Varney) and Bubba's nephew, Billy Bob.
 The videos were distributed as part of a membership pack from Buckmasters' Young Bucks Club.

-According to an interview, one of his final projects was writing a screenplay about the legendary feud between the Hatfields and the McCoys, stating that his grandfather hunted squirrel with the Hatfields.
+According to an interview, one of his final projects was writing a screenplay about the legendary Hatfield–McCoy feud, stating that his grandfather hunted squirrel with the Hatfields.
 Varney also allegedly had been hoping to acquire more serious acting roles before his death, wanting to step outside the typecast of Ernest.

 Personal life

 Varney was married twice, first to Jacqueline Drew (1977–1983) and then to Jane Varney (1988–1991).
 Both marriages ended in divorce, although he remained friends with his ex-wife Jane until his death; she became Varney's spokeswoman and accompanied him in Pixar's 1999 film Toy Story 2.
-Neither union resulted in children.
+Neither marriage resulted in any children.

 On December 6, 2013, Varney's nephew Justin Lloyd published a comprehensive biography about his uncle titled The Importance of Being Ernest: The Life of Actor Jim Varney (Stuff that Vern doesn't even know).
-The same year, director Cherry released a Varney biography called Keeper of the Clown.
+The same year, director John R. Cherry III released a Varney biography called Keeper of the Clown.